robert-mcdermott/rolling-code-auth/README.md

 ## Overview
 This repository contains an example implementation of a rolling code security system, similar to those used in modern garage door openers and Remote Keyless Entry (RKE) car key fobs.
 This is an implementation of a rolling code system to use as a client-server authentication system, offering a secure alternative to traditional passwords and API keys.

-This is a reference implementation, I doesn't do anything beyond authentication, you'll have to integrated into your application as need.
+This is a reference implementation, It doesn't do anything beyond authentication, you'll have to integrate it into your application as needed.

 ### What is a Rolling Code?
 A rolling code is a security technology used in remote keyless entry systems where each use of the remote control generates a new code.
 This code changes with every use, based on a shared secret, algorithm and a counter, enhancing security by preventing replay attacks.
 It's essentially a One Time Password (OTP) system.
-In this implemenation,

 ## Components
 1. **Client (Remote Control)**: Simulates a remote device sending a unique code to the server for authentication.